calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

    - `data_in`: a byte-pointer pointing to the place where the received data resides from the HAL layer.
 Data will be copied from this pointer into the generated reception data buffer `can_NWID_NODEID_RxDataBuffer`.

    - `data_len`: Length (number of bytes) of the received data.
-The data copy operation from the HAL to the reception buffer will be done for this amount of bytes in the case that the message is a valid rx message for the node.
+The data copy operation from the HAL to the reception buffer will be done for this amount of bytes in the case that the message is a valid RX message for the node.

 This function will first perform a search in order to determine if the received message id belongs to the node (its a subscribed message for the node).
-If it is then the received data will be copied to the reception buffer, corresponding message available flags will be set and the message reception callback will be invoked.
+If it is then the received data will be copied to the reception buffer, corresponding message/signals available flags will be set and the message reception callback will be invoked.

+2. Process the received message by instrumenting code in the reception callback or by polling for the received message available flags:

-2. Write user-defined code within the reception message callback `can_NWID_NODEID_MESSAGEID_rx_callback()` as needed.
+   - Write user-defined code within the reception message callback `can_NWID_NODEID_MESSAGEID_rx_callback` as needed.
 MESSAGEID corresponds to the received message name.
 These callbacks are defined in file `comgen_CAN_NWID_NODEID_callbacks.c`.

-   **Note:** If function `can_NWID_NODEID_HALreceiveMsg()` is called within ISR context, then the callbacks will be also called within ISR context so the user code shall be as small as possible.
+     **Note:** If function `can_NWID_NODEID_HALreceiveMsg` is called within ISR context, then the callbacks will be also called within ISR context so the user code shall be as small as possible.

-   Is also possible to poll for the reception of messages based on their available flags (in case user doesn't want to use the callbacks directly).

-3. Consume message's available flags (polling for received messages) if required.
+   - If polling for RX message is desired rather than the using a callback, then consume the available flags that indicate a valid reception of a message.
+Refer to section "[Using the available flags (polling for received messages)](#Using-the-available-flags-(polling-for-received-messages))" for more details on available flags.

 ### HAL integration for transmission